gagregrog/node-opencv/README.md

 By default it has the shape { devicePort, qKey }.

 `deviceShape` can be used to override the default webcam. `qKey` can be used to override the default exit key.

+#### saveFaces(numFaces=10, folderPath='./img')

+Starts the webcam and captures the given number of faces, writing them to the provided folder.
+If the folder doesn't exist, it is created.